sajuptpm/jenkinsdemo/README.md

 Kubernetes :: Pipeline :: Kubernetes Steps

 2)
+Error:
 WorkflowScript: 38: Expected one of "steps", "stages", or "parallel" for stage "Start" @ line 38, column 5.
        stage('Start') {

+3)
+Error:
+ERROR: Cloud does not exist: kubernetes

+4)